-Adopting the capitalist mindset naturally bends our thinking towards earning money, because literally the opposite can kill us.
+Adopting the capitalist mindset naturally bends our thinking towards wanting to earn money, because literally the opposite can kill us.
 Without money, the system disables us from obtaining basic needs like food, water, health care, etc.

 Financial Independence ≠ Freedom

-Either we don’t talk about money or we do so openly, which I find strange, as there’s almost no middle ground between the two.
-The former often vilifies the subject of earning money, pinning on people hell-bent on building wealth whatever the cost.
+Either we don’t talk about money or we do so openly, which can be strange, as there’s almost no middle ground between the two.
+The former often vilifies the subject of earning money, and also the people hell-bent on building wealth at any cost.
 The latter, more often than not, litters financial independence blogs and forums for tips and tricks.

 Clearly, it sucks to be below the poverty line.
 Everybody, including the state, actively works against your odds if you’re poor.
-Doesn’t help when you’re constantly labeled as lazy or unwilling or hard-headed, in spite of the mounting evidence that it isn’t your fault for being poor.
+It doesn’t help when you’re constantly labeled as lazy or unwilling or hard-headed, in spite of the mounting evidence that it isn’t your fault for being poor.

 Does this mean that we should start obsessing over hoarding money, and try to deepen our pockets so it opens more opportunities?